 The default setting is 2 minutes, but you can choose options from no-cache up to 60 minutes.

-Longer cache times are better for performance, but visitors will not see updates you make to the snippet until the cache expires.
-If you choose 15 minutes or longer, you will see a warning that visitors will not see updates until the cache expires, which means that an experiment could still run for up to 60 minutes after you stop it.
+Longer cache times are better for performance, but visitors do not see updates you make to the snippet until the cache expires.
+If you choose 15 minutes or longer, a warning displays that visitors will not see updates until the cache expires, which means that an experiment could still run for up to 60 minutes after you stop it.

 Cache Expiration (TTL) for custom snippets

-If you link multiple projects to create a custom snippet, Optimizely Web Experimentation enforces the cache TTL you set for the custom snippet.
-In other words, the custom snippet's cache TTL trumps the cache TTLs for the individual projects' snippets.
+If you link multiple projects to create a custom snippet, Optimizely Web Experimentation enforces the cache TTL you set for the custom snippet over the cache TTLs for the individual projects' snippets.